This policy was last updated on 15 February 2023.

 - Send you newsletters/emails from my MailChimp account

-All MailChimp forms collect your email address, IP address, and add their own timestamp which serves as evidence that you have provided consent.
-I do not have access to the Distribution Lists of other MailChimp users and they do not have access to mine.
+All MailChimp forms collect your email address, IP address, and evidence that you have provided consent.
+I don’t have access to the Distribution Lists of other MailChimp users and they don’t have access to mine.
 If you subscribe to my newsletter and use the ‘forward to a friend’ (FTF) link, this will allow you to share my email content with individuals who are not on my Distribution List.
 You can be assured that when you forward an email to a friend, MailChimp doesn’t store your friend’s email address, and it will not be added to my Distribution List.
+Mailchimp is fully compliant with EU data processing laws.

 How can I unsubscribe?